nickyInside/Intro-to-Django/README.md

 Intro To Django
 ===============

-Learning all about Django.

-This was an intro to Django workshop where we created a sample website and tested it on the local server.
+A Django workshop where we created a sample website and tested on the local server.